thisrohangupta/harness/README.md

 }
 ```

+To manage the organization and project identifiers in code, we recommend user's creating a `tfvars` file to manage these resources.
+The tfvars file will act as a record of all the organizations and projects you created via terraform and can be the parameter file for onboarding automation.

 ### Get the Delegate operationalized

 - We recommend for production grade delegate installation, to build your own delegate image and deploy it